-What’s one of the biggest mistakes companies make during PMI?
-Ignoring the issue of organizational culture—or addressing it only superficially.
+What's one of the biggest mistakes companies make during a post-merger integration (PMI)?

 Culture impacts everything in business operations.
 It influences what members of the organization value, how they set priorities and make decisions, what types of individuals are successful, and how people behave in the face of challenge or crisis.